kubernetes/enhancements/keps/sig-instrumentation/4785-crdmetrics-controller/README.md

 #### Story 2

-As a cluster admin, I want to be able to express my Kube State Metrics' Custom Resource State configurations in a non-turing language that is well-known throughout the ecosystem, and enables me to get going without learning another DSL (domain-specific language).
+As a cluster admin, I want to be able to express my Kube State Metrics' Custom Resource State configurations in languages that are well-known throughout the ecosystem, and enables me to get going without learning another DSL (domain-specific language).

 ### Notes/Constraints/Caveats (Optional)